Dental Implants – Symmes, OH

 Understanding the Cost of Dental Implants

 Your financial situation shouldn't stand in the way of replacing your missing teeth.
-Many factors affect the cost of dental implants in Symmes, but Dr. Ejaz Lakhani strives to keep a complete smile affordable for everyone.
+Many factors affect the cost of dental implants, but Dr. Ejaz Lakhani strives to keep a complete smile affordable for everyone.
 Initially, dental implants may cost more than other options, but they are the most affordable long-term.
 You can't put a price on the benefits you'll gain by investing in the most reliable method for treating tooth loss.

 Preliminary Treatments & Dental Implant Surgery

-Your implant dentist in Symmes will examine your mouth to ensure you're a candidate for the procedure.
+Your implant dentist will examine your mouth to ensure you're a candidate for the procedure.
 The process can take many months because it's performed in several steps.
 Each step of your treatment will have separate fees, which may include:

 - Consultation: Besides a visual examination, your dentist will review a CT scan of your oral structures to look for anything concerning and use the scans for treatment planning.